Jack Wrenn

 Applied Scientist

 Interviewed Rust programmers to identify their productivity barriers, and developed a variety of interventions.
-Lead team initiative to improve the observability of asynchronous Rust applications.
+Led initiative to improve the observability of asynchronous Rust applications.
+Led cross-industry initiative to improve safety tooling.

 Researcher

-Brown University 2015–2021 Contributed to the development of the Pyret programming language, and published five research papers on error reporting, software testing, tooling and human factors.
+Brown University 2015–2021 Contributed to the development of the Pyret programming language.
+Published five research papers on error reporting, testing, tooling and human factors.

 Selected Awards